OctaForge/libostd/doc/ranges.md

 Any input range (forward, bidirectional etc too!) is required to derive from ostd::input\_range like this.
-The type provides various convenience methods as well as fallbacks for optional methods.
+The type provides various convenience methods as well as some core implementations necessary for the ranges to work.
 Please refer to its documentation for more information.
 Keep in mind that none of the provided methods are `virtual`, so it's not safe to call them while expecting the overridden variants to be called.

 ~~~{.cc}
     using range_category = ostd::input_range_tag;